Anonymous

 Dear Anonymous,

-As per my understanding is your employer is not in a position to re-leave you from the services and you are supposed to go back to home for look after your father's health.
-Hence you are suggested to drop a mail and leave the organization with immediate effect, in this way your employer may recover the notice period days from your salary which I believe is not a big deal for you.
+Based on my understanding, your employer is not able to grant you leave from your services, and you need to return home to take care of your father's health.
+Therefore, I suggest that you send an email and resign from the organization immediately.
+By doing this, your employer may deduct the notice period days from your salary, which I believe should not be a significant issue for you.

-Guys I hope you may agree this suggestion.
+I hope you all agree with this suggestion.

 Regards,